Onboard fast. Pay right.

 • TDS on Salary: 7th of the next month.

-Form 16 (the annual salary TDS certificate) must be issued to all employees by 15th June following the end of the financial year.
+Form 16, which is the annual salary TDS certificate, must be issued to all employees by 15th June following the end of the financial year.

 Even small startups must maintain several statutory registers under various labour laws.
 Key registers include: